microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 Quantization for QNN EP requires the use of calibration input data.
 Using a calibration dataset that is representative of typical model inputs is crucial in generating an accurate quantized model.

 The following snippet defines a sample `DataReader` class that generates random float32 input data.
 Note that using random input data will most likely produce an inaccurate quantized model.
+Refer to the [implementation of a Resnet data reader](https://github.com/microsoft/onnxruntime-inference-examples/blob/main/quantization/image_classification/cpu/resnet50_data_reader.py) for one example of how to create a `CalibrationDataReader` that provides input from image files on disk.

 ```python
 # data_reader.py